mjtat/mjtat.github.io/index.md

-## **Welcome to my GitHub page.**

-I am currently in the process of building out this GitHub page, so keep your eyes peeled for updates!
+## Welcome!

-Currently, I am working on tutorials for all the code I've written already contained in my GitHub repositories.
-If a link for something isn't below, I encourage you to browse my GitHub repositories (click the "View on GitHub" button above!, or click [here](https://github.com/mjtat)).
+Hello!
+Thanks for visiting my webpage.
+My name is Michelle Tat, and I am currently a principal data scientist at the City of Boston.
+I encourage you to browse my GitHub repositories (click the "View on GitHub" button above!, or click [here](https://github.com/mjtat)).
+I've started to do a few fun things lately, which include:

+* A script exploring cryptocurrency forecasting (with the use of autoregressive models)
+* A module that will allow individuals to easily access Boston 311 data for analysis

-Please visit [my LinkedIn profile](https://www.linkedin.com/in/michelle-tat-175542117), or the sites for my Insight Health Data Science projects, [Happy Helper](http://www.happyhelper.site) and [PubMed Topic Modeler](https://github.com/mjtat/PubMed-Topic-Modeler), if you would like to know more about me.
+Feel free to visit [my LinkedIn profile](https://www.linkedin.com/in/michelle-tat-175542117), or the sites for my Insight Health Data Science projects, [Happy Helper](http://www.happyhelper.site) and [PubMed Topic Modeler](https://github.com/mjtat/PubMed-Topic-Modeler), if you would like to know more about me.

+Any and all work related code can be seen at [the City of Boston Github](https://github.com/cityofboston).
+Unfortunately, many of the analytics and data science projects I am working on are under private repos.
+They will become public as our team progresses to completing those projects.

 I also have a [blog](https://medium.com/towards-data-science/seeing-the-random-forest-from-the-decision-trees-an-intuitive-explanation-of-random-forest-beaa2d6a0d80), where I recently wrote a introductory tutorial on Random Forest in R. Feel free to check it out!

 ***